 Thousands of motor vehicle crashes take place across the U.S. every year, and the state of Wisconsin is no exception.
 Although you cannot control the behavior and driving habits of other drivers, you can take some simple steps to help you avoid the potentially disastrous consequences of a serious accident.

-· Avoid driving when you are angry, upset, or extremely tired.
+- Avoid driving when you are angry, upset, or extremely tired.

-· Do not rush.
+- Do not rush.
 It is better to be late than speed or violate traffic laws to get there on time.

-· Treat other drivers the same way that you want to be treated; avoid aggressive driving.
+- Treat other drivers the same way that you want to be treated; avoid aggressive driving.

-· Maintain an adequate stopping distance between vehicles; avoid tailgating.
+- Maintain an adequate stopping distance between vehicles; avoid tailgating.

-· Reduce your speed as needed due to weather conditions, such as snow and ice.
+- Reduce your speed as needed due to weather conditions, such as snow and ice.

-· Do not weave between lanes to avoid traffic or travel faster.
+- Do not weave between lanes to avoid traffic or travel faster.

-· Do not drive after consuming alcohol, even if you don’t think you have consumed enough to alter your behavior or judgment in any way.
+- Do not drive after consuming alcohol, even if you don’t think you have consumed enough to alter your behavior or judgment in any way.

-· Don’t engage in distracted driving, whether it involves using a cell phone, using a GPS, eating, applying makeup, or fixing your hair.
+- Don’t engage in distracted driving, whether it involves using a cell phone, using a GPS, eating, applying makeup, or fixing your hair.
 Distracted driving makes you far more likely to be involved in an accident.

 While it is not possible to prevent every accident, taking care to drive safely yourself can still prevent some accidents.
 By obeying traffic signs and rules of the road, you can minimize your exposure to traffic accidents.

-Allow us to take some of the burden off of you and your family by handling your personal injury claim, which will allow us to work toward getting you the compensation that you need and deserve.
+Allow us to take some of the burden off of you and your family by handling your car accident claim, which will allow us to work toward getting you the compensation that you need and deserve.
 As skilled Madison personal injury lawyers, we are here to help you through this ordeal from a legal perspective, while you concentrate on healing from your injuries and recovering from the financial impact of the accident.